 Can I travel Manali Leh highway in monsoon (July-August)?

 Yes.
 The section from Darcha to Leh lies in the Himalayan rain shadow and receives very little rainfall during monsoon.
 July and August are actually among the most popular travel months.
 The Manali side of the highway (before the Atal Tunnel) may see some rain, but conditions are generally manageable.
-Keep an eye on landslide warnings near Rohtang and Keylong areas.
+Keep an eye on landslide warnings near the Keylong area in heavy rain years.

 Where can I check the latest BRO road status for Manali Leh Highway?

 The most reliable sources are: BRO’s official website and social media handles, local taxi operators in Manali (they have real-time updates from vehicles on the road), and the BRO Atal Tunnel official portal.
-Bookmark our Manali Leh Highway Status 2026 page as well.
-We update it regularly as BRO shares news.
+Bookmark this page as well.
+We update it regularly as BRO and HRTC share news through the travel season.

-The Manali Leh Highway is one of the most iconic road trips in India, and the 2026 season looks promising.
-With BRO snow clearance already underway and the Atal Tunnel providing reliable year-round access to Keylong, the infrastructure is better than it has ever been.
+The Manali Leh Highway is one of the most iconic road trips in India, and the 2026 season is now properly underway.
+With full two-way traffic confirmed from June 1, HRTC buses running again from June 8, and the Atal Tunnel providing reliable year-round access to Keylong, the infrastructure is better than it has ever been.
 If you are planning your first trip on this highway, I would say aim for late August or September.
 The roads are at their best, the crowds are manageable, and the landscape is stunning.
-If you have already done the route and want to experience it fresh and raw, go in early June when the season just opens and very few vehicles are ahead of you on the passes.
+If you have already done the route and want to experience it fresh and raw, go in mid-June when the season has just properly opened and very few vehicles are ahead of you on the passes.

 Keep in mind that all passes above 15,000 ft are subject to sudden closures due to fresh snowfall even during the peak season.
 Always carry a one-day buffer in your itinerary.
 Check with local taxi operators or BRO the evening before you attempt Baralacha La or Tanglang La.

-If you have questions about the road status or have recently traveled this route and want to share an update, feel free to ask in the comments section below 🙂
+If you have questions about the road status or have recently traveled this route and want to share an update, feel free to drop your observations in the comments section below.
+Other travelers planning their trip will benefit from real-time reports 🙂